 Owners of this Sony camera could apply the named white balance multipliers as they are if they found themselves under such clear-cut light.

 However, with minimal effort it is easy to measure the white balance multipliers accurately for the given scene – resulting in an instant improvement of the natural color transform.
-The photographer can help by first specifying the scene and illuminant type in camera/converter; then placing a neutral diffuse object in the capture, say a gray card; and finally pointing them to it, for instance via the eyedrop sampler usually found in the White Balance menu, like that in Figure 3.
+The photographer can help by first specifying the scene and illuminant type in camera/converter; then placing a neutral diffuse object in the capture, say a gray card; and finally pointing them to it, in-camera or in-converter, for instance via the eyedrop sampler usually found in the White Balance menu, like that in Figure 3.

 The measured multipliers can then be used by the camera/converter to estimate the illuminant’s White Point and CCT as discussed – and/or to select or calculate a better fine tuned color transform.
 Properly capturing the light illuminating the scene’s main subject as reflected from a gray card effectively provides a partial color calibration for the shot as setup.